RakshithaScr/hand-gesture-controlled-video-player-system/README.md

 ## 🚀 How to Run the Project

 ### 1. Upload Arduino Code
-- Open `gesture_control.ino` in the Arduino IDE
+- Open the Arduino IDE
 - Connect the Arduino Uno to your PC
 - Select the correct COM port and board
-- Upload the code
+- Upload the arduino_code

 ### 2. Connect the Hardware
 - **Left Sensor**: Trig → D2, Echo → D3